Tausif00Husain/Data_Science_Price_Prediction/README.md

 # Data_Science_Price_Prediction

 1) About Project
-    -In this porject we build a machine learning model who is predict the price of the house.
+    - In this porject we build a machine learning model who is predict the price of the house.
-    -In this project, we use supervised learning.
+    - In this project, we use supervised learning.

 2) Data Cleaning
     - We remove some columns for fast performance.